 By July 2012 when Twitti School had its Official Opening, the campus consisted of 3 classroom buildings comprising 11 classrooms, 3 washroom buildings, a water well and storage tank, a sports field, a basketball court, a playground for the little ones, and an administration building containing offices, a staff room and a library.
 The campus is surrounded by attractive security fencing and is beautifully landscaped.

 Since then a netball court has been added, as well as a sheltered stand for bicycles.
 Stone walkways between buildings reduce the amount of mud that comes into the classrooms in the rainy season.
-Benches under the trees offer a shady spot for the children during break times, and a set of outdoor taps serve as a water station for the pupils.
+Benches under the trees offer a shady spot for the children during break times.
+In 2018 the cholera outbreak has necessitated the addition of water points for hand washing.

-Twitti is currently looking to rebuild their school playground, expand their literacy project, add a school kitchen and dining hall, and provide school bags and shoes for sponsored children.
-These are their current needs and the next steps that will be taken in order to optimize Twitti's success.
+These are the current needs, and the next steps that will be taken in order to optimize Twitti's success.
 To financially contribute to any of these projects, please go to our How to Help page.